A Quantum Leap in Drug Discovery

-Before starting GTN, Noor was an assistant professor at Aalborg University in Copenhagen working on machine learning with special interest in generative models.
-She has more than 50 publications and 1100+ citations and a book on generative methods.
+Before co-founding GTN, Noor was an assistant professor at Aalborg University in Copenhagen working on machine learning with special interest in generative models.
+She has more than 50 publications and 1100+ citations and has co-authored a book on generative methods.
 She has won a number of grants and awards for her research.

 Frank is professor at the Faculty of Sciences of Ghent University.
 He pioneered the use of quantum entanglement as a unifying theme for describing strongly interacting quantum many body systems, which are the most challenging systems to describe but also the most promising for future quantum technologies such as quantum computers.
 He built a world leading research group on applications of entanglement in quantum many body systems.
 He has received numerous awards, and is also distinguished visiting research chair at the Perimeter Institute for theoretical physics in Waterloo, Canada.